Let’s Give a Hoot About Nature This Holiday Season

 Are you passionate about hands-on conservation efforts or getting directly involved in nature protection?

-Are you interested in supporting nature through financial contributions or potentially donating land for long-term protection?
+Would you like to support nature through financial contributions or potentially donating land for long-term protection?

-Are you an artisan or entrepreneur and enjoy using your creativity to raise funds for nature conservation?
+Are you an artisan or entrepreneur who can use their creativity to raise funds for conservation in PEI?

 Get in touch